 A creative collaboration between two designers (and friends), Form and Fold has been designed with exclusively D+ women in mind.
 This brand delivers fashionable, flattering, and functional swimwear minus any of the ill-fitting or unsupportive details you may have dealt with in the past.
 Shop here.

 Handmade in Sydney, Sauce Swim's costumes are made from regenerated nylon from post-consumer materials that would otherwise end up in the ocean or landfills.
 The brand regularly collaborates with local artists to create its signature prints—the style above is titled "Selective Energy" by Sydney-based painter James Ettelson.
 Shop here.

 If you’ve previously spotted a gingham two-piece on your feed, this is the brand that put that style on the (fashion) map.
 With its cult following and European aesthetic, Ephemera is a summer staple in many a fashion girl's closet.
-This season, they've added a few pieces in of-the-moment 70s florals, but the gingham in candy pinks and sky blues are still our faves.
+This season, they've added a few pieces in of-the-moment 70s florals, but the gingham in candy pinks, butter yellows, and sky blues are still our faves.
 Shop here.

 With a focus on uncompromising quality, timeless beauty, and sustainable manufacturing, FELLA creates practical and flattering swimwear for every woman.
 There are almost endless cuts and colours to choose from, so we reckon this line is the perfect choice for those who like to customise their perfect set.
 Shop here.

 With a focus on elegant and sophisticated cuts, Bondi Born was designed for both form and function—and their one-pieces are some of the most stunning around.
 Think pared-back and sleek silhouettes, cut and crafted from superior performance materials that feel just as good as they look.
 If you like to feel (and look) like million dollars when you hit the sand, Bondi Born is for you.
 Shop here.